-Prior to extending an offer of employment, the Library will conduct a detailed reference, background, credit, criminal background check (collectively, "background check") of an applicant or employee.
+Prior to extending an offer of employment, the Library will conduct a detailed reference, background, credit (for applicable positions), criminal background check (collectively, "background check") of an applicant or employee.
 All background checks will be conducted in compliance with the Fair Credit Reporting Act.
 Successful completion of the background check is a condition of employment.